ccabanero/ios-unit-testing-patterns/README.md

 __[Working with a ViewController composed of TableViews](https://gist.github.com/ccabanero/39ee6d5fd7b289dee695)__

+* View Controller is composed of TableView
 * Conforms to and implements UITableViewDataSource protocol methods.
 * Conforms to and implements UITableViewDelegate protocol methods.
+* TableView has expected reuse identifier
+* TableViewCells have expected properties (e.g. cell label)

 __[Working with a ViewController composed of CollectionViews](https://gist.github.com/ccabanero/6ef47c1aeb21acfb326d30f6b01825d1)__